 1001 Fires is an international, not-for-profit initiative of artists and cultural workers across genres, disciplines, cultures and artistic visions, dedicated to solidarity and support among artists and originating in The Parliament of Practices.

-The first 1001 Fires call to action will take place on social media on July 25th, 2020.
+The first 1001 Fires call to action took place on social media on July 25th, 2020.

-This action will kick-start a larger global mapping, resulting in a long-term grassroots network of artists and cultural workers, who can connect as peers, share experiences, practices, and training; to connect and to support one another in the making, building and presenting of their work.
+We aim to slow-grow a larger global grassroots network of artists and cultural workers, who can connect as peers, share experiences, practices, and training; to connect and to support one another in the making, building and presenting of their work.
 The 1001 Fires network enables a platform for critical dialogues geared towards a shift of the structures that shape our praxis as artists and as human beings.

 If you have questions or ideas, we would love to hear from you!

 Every artist or cultural worker can join the 1001 Fires action on July 25, 2020 by presenting fragment(s) of the work they have created during the pandemic and sharing these with us via social media.
 The hashtag we are unifying under is #1001Fires and you can find and link in with us on Twitter, Facebook, and Instagram.

 We recognise that the pandemic has impacted arts and cultural workers in various ways, with some unable to make work.
 If this is the case, then we ask that you share your story with us on the day via our social media channels.
 We want to hear your voice.

 What is a fire?

 - A fire is a metaphor for the work of arts and cultural workers and our support and solidarity with and to one another.
 A fire is you, and me.
 It is us arts and cultural workers together giving fuel to one another so we can burn brighter and share the warmth with one another.